Senior Gear Editor

 Range

 Consider how far you plan to travel on a single charge.
 Ebike ranges can vary greatly, so choose a bike that exceeds your typical ride distance, keeping in mind that factors like terrain and rider weight can impact the actual range.
-Riding at higher speeds will also chew through battery life faster than riding at lower pedal assist levels.
+Riding at higher speeds will chew through battery life faster than riding at lower pedal assist levels.
 Torque sensors are also more efficient than their cadence sensor counterparts.
-Some bikes allow you to add on a second battery like on the Model R, guaranteeing a few extra miles.
+Some bikes allow you to add on a second battery, like on the RadRunner series, vastly extending the range of the ebike.

 Rad Power Bikes Radster Trail display